Investor Summary

 |---|---|---|

-Plural Investing focuses on value investing in businesses trading at substantial discounts to intrinsic value, concentrating capital in six to eight best investments with attractive economics and high-integrity management teams.
+Value investing in small, under-researched businesses trading at substantial discounts to conservatively calculated intrinsic value, with focus on quality companies with strong economics and aligned management teams.

 | Date | Letter | Tickers | Keywords | Pitches | Quick Takes |